 Existing owners of Hit'n'Mix 1 can head straight to the Downloads page and activate during installation for FREE by using their version 1 serial numbers.

-A Mac OS X public beta is planned for June 2016.
+Update: A Mac OS X public beta is also now available (27th May 2016).

 December 2nd 2010